Tuscumbia, Missouri

-Tuscumbia is a village in and the county seat of Miller County, Missouri, United States.
+Tuscumbia is a village in and the county seat of Miller County, Missouri, United States, that is on the Osage River.
 The population was 188 at the 2020 census.

 History

 Tuscumbia was laid out in 1837.
 The community's name most likely is a transfer from Tuscumbia, Alabama.
 A post office called Tuscumbia has been in operation since 1837.

 Geography

 Tuscumbia is located in central Miller County on the north bank of the Osage River, near the junction of Missouri routes 17 and 52.
 Route 17 leads northeast 10 mi to Eugene and southeast 15 mi to Iberia, while Route 52 leads northwest 12 mi to Eldon and east 14 mi to St. Elizabeth.

 According to the U.S. Census Bureau, Tuscumbia has a total area of 0.35 sqmi, all land.